technobird22/GeoViewer/README.md

 # GeoCapture
-GeoCapture is a program for automatically processing data received from geostationary satellites such as GK-2A.
+GeoCapture is a program for automatically processing data received from geostationary satellites such as the `GOES`, `GK-2`, and `Himawari` series.

 ## About
 GeoCapture is designed to automatically take raw infrared LRIT images to bring out subtle details otherwise not recognized in the original image, as well as generate animations.
 GeoCapture is